Math in Public

 Mathematical software has developed during the last twenty years to an established tool in mathematical research and education.
 Its importance is meanwhile comparable to that of mathematical literature.
 In contrast to the various systematic collections of mathematical literature, collections of mathematical software so far only exist in a rudimentary manner.
 In order to make the existing resources more visible and to use them efficiently, it is indispensable to provide appropriate methods and tools for locating, cataloguing, reviewing, and searching of mathematical software.
 The intention of the Oberwolfach References on Mathematical Software (ORMS) project is to initiate the development of a permanent provider of infrastructure.

-While the main focus of the Institute's activities is on research, the Institute's programme is completed by activities aiming at education and training for different groups of people.
+While the main focus of the Institute's activities is on research, the Institute's program is completed by activities aiming at education and training for different groups of people.
+These activities comprise for example the Oberwolfach Seminars for recent postdocs and Ph.D. students and the training week for the candidates for the Mathematical Olympiad.